dmitriigaidarji/fetcher_app/README.md

   - ReactJS front-end single page application with persistent storage using Redux
   - Django back-end serving as REST API framework
-  - Celery worker to perform background tasks
-  - PhantomJS headless browser to crawl javascript-heavy websites for data
+  - Celery worker to perform background tasks using PhantomJS headless browser to crawl javascript-heavy websites for data
   - Node.js server for hot live-update development
   - MariaDB as a database
   - Redis as a cache and Django-Celery communicating layer